Effective May 2018

-In this Online Privacy Statement:
+In this Digital Privacy Statement:

-"CIBC", "we", "our" and "us" means collectively Canadian Imperial Bank of Commerce and its affiliates that offer deposits, loans, mutual funds, securities trading, portfolio management, investment counseling, mortgages, credit cards, trust services, insurance and other products or services.
+"CIBC," "we," "our" and "us" means collectively Canadian Imperial Bank of Commerce and its affiliates that offer deposits, loans, mutual funds, securities trading, portfolio management, investment counseling, mortgages, credit cards, trust services, insurance and other products or services.

 "Personal information" or "information" means information about an identifiable individual such as name, email or user IDs.

 What we collect and how we collect it

 The type of personal information we collect will depend on various factors, including your digital activities with us.
 We may collect information in the following ways:

 - Information you provide us, through your digital activities such as, mobile apps, applications for products or services, or information that you have inputted into our online tools or calculators.
 This may include information such as your name, email address, user IDs, passwords, service preference (e.g., language), age, gender, occupation and income range.
 If you communicate with us online or by email, mobile app or text message, we may collect information contained in that communication, such as your email address or mobile telephone number.

 - Information that your web browser may provide us, such as the type of web browser you use (e.g., Internet Explorer, Chrome, Safari or Firefox) or the address of the site you came from.

 - Information that your devices may provide us, such as device details (e.g., device ID, model, operating system or device notification status), privacy settings and other device configurations or settings, your geolocation, or your IP address (a number that is automatically assigned to your computer or device when you browse the Internet and from which the general geographical location of the device can be derived).